 The CTI OS component provides fault tolerance through a pair of servers that operate together and back up each other.
 There is no notion of an active and passive server, or of a primary and secondary server.
 Both servers are always active.
 Clients may connect to either server.
 In the event of the failure of any one server, clients can automatically reconnect to the alternate server.

 The Administration & Data Servers for configuration and real-time data are deployed in pairs for fault tolerance, with multiple pairs deployed for scalability.
 The data flows are described in Administration and Data Server and Administration Client.
 The Administration & Data Servers for historical data follow an n+1 architecture for redundancy and scalability with each having a Logger side (A or B) as its preferred and primary data source.

 The Cisco Unified Contact Center Hosted (Unified CCH) solution is largely the same as Unified CCE, but it supports multi-tenant or shared servers to manage multiple customer instances.

 All Unified CCE systems are deployed as a single instance (using the same instance name and number in setup) across all the Unified CCE components.

 Peripheral Gateway (PG) and PIMs

 For each Unified CM cluster in the Unified CCE environment, there is a Unified CM PIM on an Agent Peripheral Gateway.
-For scalability requirements, some deployments may require multiple PIMs for the same Unified CM cluster; they may be on the same PG and physical server or they may be
+For scalability requirements, some deployments may require multiple PIMs for the same Unified CM cluster; they may be on the same PG and physical server or they may be separate.

 For each Agent PG, there is one CTI Server component and one or more CTI OS components to communicate with the desktops associated with the phones for that Unified CM cluster.